Dhjartvar/aws-lambda-framework/README.md

 # AWS Lambda Framework

-A framework for simplifying writing AWS Lambda functions in typescript featuring IoC with services for input validation, sending slack notifications, connecting to databases, and using AWS services
+A framework for simplifying writing AWS Lambda functions in typescript featuring IoC with services for input validation, sending slack notifications, connecting to databases, and using AWS services.

+For release notes, see the [CHANGELOG](https://github.com/Dhjartvar/aws-lambda-framework/blob/master/CHANGELOG.md)

 # Installation